Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Amortized Causal Discovery

 \section{Amortized Causal Discovery}

 We propose Amortized Causal Discovery (ACD), a framework in which we learn to infer causal relations across samples with different underlying causal graphs but shared dynamics.
-To illustrate: Suppose you want to infer synaptic connections (i.e. causal relations) between neurons based on their spiking behaviour.
-You are given a set of $N$ recordings (i.e. samples), each containing $S$ time-series representing the firing of $S$ individual neurons.
-Even though the wiring of neurons may differ between recordings, the dynamics of how neurons connected by synapses influence one another stays the same.
+To illustrate, we return to the example from \cref{sec:intro}: suppose you want to infer synaptic connections (i.e. causal relations) between neurons based on their spiking behavior.
+You are given a set of $S$ recordings (i.e. samples), each containing $N$ time-series representing the firing of $N$ individual neurons.
+Even though you might record across different populations of neurons with different wiring, the dynamics of how neurons connected by synapses influence one another stays the same.
 ACD takes advantage of such shared dynamics to improve the prediction of causal relations.
-In this section, we outline this framework, and describe a probabilistic implementation based on a causal formulation of NRI.
-We also extend our approach to model unobserved confounders.
+Given a training set $\Xtrain$ and test sequence $\xtest$, it can be summarized as follows: \begin{enumerate} \item Define an encoding function $f_\phi$ which learns to infer Granger causal relations of any sample $\xvec_i$ in $\Xtrain$.
+Define a decoding function $f_\theta$ which learns to predict the next time-step of the samples under the inferred causal relations. \item Fit $f_\phi$ and $f_\theta$ to $\Xtrain$ by minimizing some loss $\mathcal{L}$: $f_{\phi_\star}, f_{\theta_\star} = \textrm{argmin}_{f_\phi, f_\theta} \ \mathcal{L}(\Xtrain, f_\phi, f_\theta)$. \item For a test sequence $\xtest$, simply output the Granger causal graph estimate $\hat{\mathcal{G}}_{\xtest}$: \\ $\hat{\mathcal{G}}_{\xtest} = f_{\phi_\star}(\xtest)$. \end{enumerate} By dividing the model into two parts, an encoder and a decoder, ACD can use the \textit{activations} of $f_{\phi_\star}$ to infer causal structure.
+This increases the flexibility of our approach greatly compared to methods that use the learned \textit{weights} $\theta_\star$ such as the prior Granger causal discovery methods described in \cref{sec:background}.
+In this section, we describe our framework in more detail, and provide a probabilistic implementation thereof.
+We also extend our approach to model hidden confounders.